solana-foundation/developer-content/docs/advanced/actions.md

 [`signatures`](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#signatures)
 are empty or the transaction has NOT been partially signed:

-- The wallet must ignore the [`feePayer`](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#feePayer) in the transaction and set the `feePayer` to the `account` in the request.
+- The client must ignore the [`feePayer`](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#feePayer) in the transaction and set the `feePayer` to the `account` in the request.
-- The wallet must ignore the [`recentBlockhash`](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#recentBlockhash) in the transaction and set the `recentBlockhash` to the [latest blockhash](https://solana-labs.github.io/solana-web3.js/classes/Connection.html#getLatestBlockhash).
+- The client must ignore the [`recentBlockhash`](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html#recentBlockhash) in the transaction and set the `recentBlockhash` to the [latest blockhash](https://solana-labs.github.io/solana-web3.js/classes/Connection.html#getLatestBlockhash).